Below are the Graduate School guidelines for formatting your thesis or dissertation. You may use the example document/templates for reference.

 It is the responsibility of the student to ensure the document is free of spelling and proper grammatical errors.
 If any spelling and grammar errors are found, the document will be immediately returned for correction.

 Running headers and/or footers are not allowed.
 However, footnotes and endnotes are allowed if desired.
 Please consult the chosen style manual for specifics.

 All dissertations and theses must be written in English.
 Two special conditions are: 1) the dedication page may include non-English text; and 2) the content of a project may encompass use of a non-English language (e.g. analysis of Portuguese irregular verbs).
 In the latter case, non-English text may appear as subject material or data but only English should appear as narrative.

 Confirmation of compliance with all international, federal, state, local and other applicable public and private regulations must appear in the document.
 Typically, the necessary information is stated in the materials and methods or the results sections of the narrative.
 The author may include extensive documentation of compliance in the APPENDIX.
 The supervising bodies providing compliance supervision may include (but not limited to):

-Please consult the Office of Research and Sponsored Programs for additional information.
+Please consult the Division of Research and Economic Development for additional information.